sivadarsana/personal-projects/docs/debugging-guide.md

 This keeps debugging clear and focused, and avoids creating more confusion.

-## 5. Compare working and failing cases
+## 5. Compare Working and Failing Cases

 Looking at a working example alongside a failing one usually gives more clues than examining the failure by itself.